Jodie Turner-Smith Gives Birth, Welcomes First Child With Joshua Jackson

 In the past, she's also not shied away from opening up about her relationship with the actor.
 In an interview with the Times of London earlier this year, she admitted to being "obsessed with him" after watching Dawson's Creek reruns when he's away because "I miss him so much."

-The two first sparked marriage rumors in 2019 after fans began to wonder whether the actor and the Queen & Slim actress were officially husband and wife during the premiere of her latest movie.

-During the Los Angeles premiere, Turner-Smith accessorized her red carpet look with a diamond ring and Jackson also sported a gold band on his left ring finger.
+The two first sparked marriage rumors last year when, at the L.A. premiere of Queen & Slim, Turner-Smith accessorized her red carpet look with a diamond ring.
+Jackson also wore a gold band on his left ring finger.

-Before that, it was speculated that the couple had also obtained a marriage license.